KaiaSMcDonald/Retail-Bank-App/README.md

       - Choose 'General Purpose(SSD) and the 'Root volume type' should be set to 10GB
       - Choose <strong> ONLY </strong> 't3.micro' for the instance types
       - For Basic Health Monitoring, de-select Managed Monitoring option (if not you will recieve a error that prohibits you from reaching the review page and submitting)
       - After pressing submit the environment will be built and ready for use.
-There will be domain link available that will allow you to access the web application.
+There will be domain link available that will allow you to access the web application. <br>

+## System Design Diagram <br>

+This system design diagram displays the environment that host the application.
+The environment is the orange rounded rectangle.
+Once you create a environment AWS Elastic Beanstalk will provide the resources needed to run the application.The resources provided include 1 elastic load balancer, auto scaling group, and the EC2 instances.
+I included Route 53 in the diagram because it connects user requests to application that is running on AWS.
+It behaves like a DNS which provides the IP address which is crucial part in getting and delivery the response to the requests.The load balancer is a part of the auto scaling group meaning it helps with making adjustments to accomodate the amount of traffic the web servers recieve.
+Each component of diagram is essential to making sure that everything runs smoothly and safely on the web application without using a lot of manual power. <br>

+## Issues and Troubleshooting <br>